 If you are planning to take the ACT test, then you are one of the thousands of high school students who apply for admissions to their desired college programs in order to realize their career aspirations.
 There are limited seats available for each program of study offered by colleges.
 So it is obvious that the college admission committees need an appropriate tool to separate the suitable applicants from the ones who do not meet their requirements.
-The ACT score report is the most effective tool used by almost all colleges across the US for this purpose.
-The ACT scores help the college admission committees in comparing the intellect, academic skills and subject knowledge of all the applicants irrespective of the high schools from where they've carried out their studies.
+The score report is the most effective tool used by almost all colleges across the US for this purpose.
+The scores help the college admission committees in comparing the intellect, academic skills and subject knowledge of all the applicants irrespective of the high schools from where they've carried out their studies.

-When should I start ACT Test Prep?
+When should I start ACT Preparation?

-What are the ACT Test Prep materials?
+What are the ACT Prep materials?

 Go to page: Act Test prep - Page 1 : Act Test prep- Page 2